 The University of Dundee presents the awards each January during our Discovery Days event.
 The winner/s in each category present their work at this public showcase.

 Each winner receives a trophy and can access up to £1500 of funding to support their future public engagement activities.

 Who can apply?

 The Stephen Fry Public Engagement Awards are open to all current student and staff at the University of Dundee.
 Self-nominations are welcome.

 The University recognises there are different ways to engage with people, communities and organisations.
 To support all types of engagement, we award winning applications and commendations in three categories.

-• The Public Engagement Project of the Year is awarded to a team who have made outstanding contributions to public engagement with any aspect of the University's activity
+• The Public Engagement Project of the Year is awarded to teams who have made outstanding contributions to public engagement with any aspect of the University's activity

-• The Engaged Early Career Researcher of the Year is awarded to a research postgraduates (RPGs) or research staff who has shown excellence in engaging audiences with the University’s research.
+• The Engaged Early Career Researcher of the Year is awarded to a research postgraduate (RPGs) or an early-career researcher who has shown excellence in engaging audiences with the University’s research.